Terms and Conditions

 13.5.
 Insofar as work products are copyrightable, the Contractor shall remain the author.
 In this respect, the Client shall be entitled to a free, non-exclusive right of use that is limited to contractually defined purposes and can only be transferred to third parties with the Contractor’s consent.
 Consent must be given in writing.

 13.7.
-In particular, the Client shall not acquire ownership of drafts, raw data, source codes, or work products rejected by the Client and shall have no claim to their transfer by the Contractor, unless otherwise agreed.
+In particular, the Client shall not acquire ownership of drafts, raw data, source codes, or other work products rejected by the Client and shall have no claim to their transfer by the Contractor, unless otherwise agreed.
+Unless otherwise agreed in the contract and the subject matter of the contract is the creation of customer-specific software (custom software), the client shall be entitled to receive the source code specifically created and approved for them after full payment of the remuneration.

 13.8.
 The Client shall be entitled to a free, exclusive, and otherwise unlimited right of use for certain work products, insofar as this has been expressly agreed in the Contract.